Multiple Sclerosis Centers of Excellence

 A Veteran's Journey with Multiple Sclerosis

-Rex Stevens -- Winston, OR
+Rex Stevens -- Douglas County, Oregon

 I joined the military right out of high school and quickly decided that I wanted to make the military a lifelong career.
 After about 12 years in the military, while on night patrol in the infantry, I noticed that my night vision was getting bad.
 I went to the doctor to see if he could help, but the doctor couldn’t find anything wrong with me.
 He said I was just getting older.
 I walked away from that appointment thinking, I’m only 30 years old, and this doesn’t make sense.
 Yet, I realized that the infantry average age was 18 years old, dismissed my concerns and accepted the ailments of age.

 I continued to have issues, but they were never consistent.
 Some days my legs would tingle or I’d feel a little dizzy, other days I’d feel fine.
 It was difficult to get a full understanding of what was going on since I was never in one place long enough.
 I was soon led down a path of medical procedures which ruled out what I didn’t have, but failed to tell me what I did have.
 In 1987, a neurologist noticed a pattern in my symptoms and sent me to Seattle, WA for an MRI.
 The MRI showed that I had MS, something that was never mentioned in any of my previous medical procedures.